EMM BOOK DISCUSSION GUIDES

 The welcoming and acceptance of immigrants and refugees has been central to America’s identity for centuries–yet America has periodically turned its back at the times of greatest humanitarian need.
 “After the Last Border” is an intimate look at the lives of two women as they struggle for the twenty-first century American dream, having won the “golden ticket” to settle as refugees in Austin, Texas.
 Writer and activist Jessica Goudeau tracks the human impacts of America’s ever-shifting refugee policy as both women narrowly escape from their home countries and begin the arduous but lifesaving process of resettling in Austin, Texas–a city that would show them the best and worst of what America has to offer.

-Request the discussion kit for After the Last Border: Two Families and the Story of Refuge in America.
+Download the discussion guide for After the Last Border: Two Families and the Story of Refuge in America.

 After the Last Border cover